fzingg/hyperloop-showcase/README.md

 ```text
 webpack
 ```
 to update our bundles, and restart your server.
-Our button is now properly styled you should be rewarded with a nice Bootstrap styled green Success Button.
+Our button is now properly styled, and you should be rewarded with a nice Bootstrap-styled green Success Button.

 Now that everything is loaded, let's update our component to use a few more of the Bootstrap components.
 Update your Show component so that it looks like this: